vekp/3d-printing/README.md

 I am sharing my family's story in the hope that it will inspire those facing setbacks and challenges, educate them about the potential of maker technologies like 3D printing, and encourage them to seek out the support they need to learn new skills that can empower them to overcome their challenges, improve their lives, and achieve their goals.

 This is the story of my daughter Tiana, who suffered a debilitating stroke at age 10 but refused to let it diminish her passion for music.
-As a complete beginner, I used 3D printing to create adaptive tools that have enabled her to play her violin comfortably and independently once again.
+As a complete beginner, I learned how to use 3D modelling and printing to create adaptive tools that have enabled her to play her violin comfortably and independently once again.

 If that sounds like an expensive hobby to take up, please read on to learn how I used free web applications for design and accessed 3D printers at public library makerspaces, investing only my own time to learn how to make it happen.